skills/deploy-to-azure/README.md

 # Deploy to Azure

+_Create two deployment workflows using GitHub Actions and Microsoft Azure._

 <!--
   <<< Author notes: Start of the course >>>
   Include start button, a note about Actions minutes,